 In the next step, the isolated RNA can then be converted into DNA using the reverse transcription method.
 The DNA thus obtained can now be mixed with specific reagents that specifically search for the unique characteristics of the coronaviruses responsible for COVID-19.
 If the search is successful, the DNA is amplified so that our analyzer can measure the increase and thus provide a positive test result.

 Novogenia GmbH, founded in 2009 by Dr. Daniel Wallerstorfer, is one of the leading gene laboratories in Europe.
 Our laboratory is ISO-certified (ISO 9001), approved by the Austrian Ministry of Health for the performance of medical gene analyses, works according to the ISO15189 standard, and is registered for accreditation for 2020.

 Tests for coronavirus are performed in our BSL-2 laboratory (Biosafety Level 2 for virus analysis).
 There we have five analysis stations at our disposal.
 With these, we can analyze up to 100,000 samples per month.

-To perform the coronavirus test, we need a throat swab from the test person.
+To perform the coronavirus test, we need a saliva sample from the test person.
 For this purpose, we send a sample set by mail.
 The set contains easy to understand instructions and all the necessary utensils to take the sample and send it back to us safely.

-The swab is neutralized and preserved in a unique stabilizing solution.
+The sample is neutralized and preserved in a unique stabilizing solution.
 This eliminates the risk of infection, and any virus molecules present can be detected up to seven days after collection.

 After the sample has been received in our laboratory, we carry out the coronavirus test.
 The analysis is usually completed within one to three days.
 The result, which is protected by a login, is then immediately sent by e-mail so that the test person can be sure as soon as possible.